On the Security of Semi Device Independent QKD protocols: SDIQKD protocol

-DI QKD protocol bases its security on violation of some Bell inequality \cite{bell1964einstein} associated with the scenario.
-Key rate, in this case, can be maximized by reaching the quantum bound of this inequality.
-On the other hand, SDI is a prepare and measure key distribution protocol with the fixed dimension of the communicated system between Alice and Bob \cite{pawlowski2011semi}.
-To be more precise this limitation is just for dimension of the signal emitted by Alice and doesn't has to hold for what Bob is receiving.
-This is the most advantageous case for Eve, which furthermore reflects the fact that in blinding attacks the pulse sent by her to Bob's lab carries substantially more than one bit of information.

-SDI QKD scheme bases its security on beating the classical bound on efficiency of a related communication complexity task.
-In \cite{pawlowski2011semi} the task used was a $2\to 1$ Quantum Random Access Code (QRAC)\cite{qrac}.
-In it Alice encodes her two input bits $a_0,a_1\in\{0,1\}^2$ into a qubit $\rho_{a_0,a_1}$.
-Bob gets only one input bit $b\in\{0,1\}$ and chooses his projective, measurements $M_b^B$ based on it.
-His task is to return $B=a_b$ with as high average probability as possible.
-In the QKD protocol after many subsequent rounds of the QRAC Bob announces his choice of $b$ for each round.
-The $a_b$ is kept secret and as the bit of key for that round.
+The DIQKD protocol bases its security on violation of a Bell inequality \cite{bell1964einstein} associated with the scenario.
+The key rate, in this case, is maximized by reaching the quantum bound of this inequality.
+On the other hand, SDIQKD is a prepare and measure key distribution protocol wherein the dimension of the communicated system is upper bounded \cite{pawlowski2011semi}.
+Specifically, this limitation is only for the dimension of the signal emitted by Alice's device and doesn't hold for what Bob's device is receiving.
+This minimal restriction is tremendously advantageous for Eve, which in-turn captures the fact that in device controlling attacks, the pulse sent by Eve to Bob's lab could carry substantially more information than just one bit.
+The SDIQKD scheme bases its security on beating the classical bound on the winning probability (efficiency) of a related communication complexity task.
+In \cite{pawlowski2011semi} the task used was a $(2\to 1)$ Quantum Random Access Code (QRAC)\cite{qrac}, a prepare and measure quantum implementation of a well-known cryptographic primitive, the Random Access Code (RAC).
+In a $(2\to 1)$ QRAC Alice encodes her two input bits $a_0,a_1\in\{0,1\}$ into a qubit $\rho_{a_0,a_1}$.
+Bob gets an input bit $b\in\{0,1\}$ and chooses his projective measurements $M_b^B$ based on it, where $B\in \{0,1\}$ is the outcome of his measurement.
+Bob's task is to return $B=a_b$ i.e. guessing the $b$th bit of Alice.
+The measure of success in this task is the probability with which Bob is able to guess correctly, we denote it by $P_B$.